changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 ---
 </details>

-Now use this $Q$ function to determine what the agent's policy should be.
+Now use this optimal $Q$ function to determine what the agent's policy should be.

 Since this is the optimal $Q$ function, the optimal policy of the agent should just be to do whatever action has the highest $Q$ value.
 You should find that